Compare ETS

 QUALITATIVE LIMITS: There were no additional project or vintage restrictions.

 In 2012, the National Development and Reform Commission (NDRC) issued the “Interim Measures for the Management of Voluntary GHG Emissions Reduction Transactions”, which provided guidelines for the issuance of CCERs.
-The registration of CCER projects started in 2015 but the program was suspended in 2017 while regulations were reviewed.
-MEE launched the CCER system in 2024 with new methodologies, registry, verifiers and exchange.
+The registration of CCER projects started in 2015, but the program was suspended in 2017 while regulations were reviewed.
+MEE launched the CCER system in 2024 with new methodologies, registry, verifiers, and exchange.

 The National Center for Climate Change Strategy and International Cooperation (NCSC) operates the CCER registry.
 The Beijing Green Exchange is dedicated to CCER trading platforms.